kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/prototypeandresgistry/notes.md

 > Often there are scenarios when we don't want to create object from scratch rather we prefer creating a copy of template/prototype and then later you can make the specific changes

+> Enables the creation of new objects by copying an existing object.
+> Prototype allows us to hide the complexity of making new instances from the client.
+> The concept is to copy an existing object rather than create a new instance from scratch, something that may include costly operations.
+> The existing object acts as a prototype and contains the state of the object.
+> The newly copied object may change the same properties only if required.
+This approach saves costly resources and time, especially when object creation is a heavy process.

 Example
 Consider a notebook which has